A Type of Unifying Relation in (A)dS Spacetime: Conclusion and Outlook

 \section{Conclusion and Outlook}

 The remarkable unifying relations in flat spacetime show a connection between amplitudes in different theories.
 However, unlike the proof of unifying relations in the flat case where we use factorization, here in (A)dS, we use BG currents to study the unifying relations.
+We expect the unifying relations \eqref{uni} and \eqref{uni2} can still hold in (A)dS.
+However, as an intuitive discussion, we only focus on a special case \eqref{cor} as a corollary of the unifying relations between the YMS and YM, which is also the more concerned case in cosmology.
+The discussion of the original unifying relations \eqref{uni} and \eqref{uni2} will be put in future work.

-We first explicitly calculate the 4-pt \ref{subsec:4points} and 6-pt \ref{subsec:6points} correlation functions in both gauge and scalar theories.
-Then we prove that after the action of some trace operators $\ma{T}[ij]$, the correlation functions of two theories are exactly the same when $d=1$ or in the 4-pt case, while for other dimensions and higher point case we get some anomalous terms.
-Similarly, we also prove the unifying relations for mixed correlation functions and find that the unifying relations are also only correct in $d=1$ or for 4-pt correlation functions.
+The proof of the unifying relation \eqref{cor} in (A)dS case can be reached by proving the relation \eqref{pppp}.
+We first consider the case that all boundary legs of the currents are the same, and explicitly calculate the 3-pt (\ref{subsec:4points}) and 5-pt (\ref{subsec:6points}) currents for given binary trees in both gauge and scalar theories.
+Then we prove that after the action of some trace operators $\ma{T}[ij]$, the currents of two theories are exactly the same.
+Similarly, we also consider the case that currents have different types of boundary legs and complete the proof of \eqref{pppp}.
+It is not hard to find that \eqref{cor} also holds in (A)dS case from \eqref{pppp} by summing over the currents for all possible binary trees.

-Since our relations are correct for 4-pt correlation functions, which are the most valuable in cosmology so far, we explore some applications in cosmology.
-We calculate some channels of 4-pt cosmological correlators by using unifying relations and finally succeed.
+We explore some applications in cosmology and we used the unifying relations \eqref{cor} to calculate the 4-pt cosmological correlators.
+The calculation steps can be organized as follows.
+First, we should use the perturbiner method to derive the gauge fields BG currents from equation of motion.
+Second, we can use the BG currents to construct the pure gauge correlation functions.
+Finally, we can write down the trace operators in unifying relations and act the trace operators on the pure gauge correlation functions to get the mixed correlation functions.
+We note that the recursive BG currents can help us to calculate the higher points correlation function conveniently.
+This may provide potential applications in future higher points correlation function calculations.